ppy/osu-wiki/wiki/Ranking_Criteria/en.md

   - **...lower than 3:30**, the lowest difficulty of each included game mode cannot be harder than a Normal.
   - **...between 3:30 and 4:15**, the lowest difficulty of each included game mode cannot be harder than a Hard.
   - **...between 4:15 and 5:00**, the lowest difficulty of each included game mode cannot be harder than an Insane.
   - **Difficulties below the highest difficulty can combine break times with drain time to meet the above thresholds.** This does not apply to difficulties with less than 30 seconds of drain time.
-Judgement regarding the suitability of gameplay elements used for any lowest difficulty Hard and Insane difficulties is up to the [Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators/) and [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team) members for the corresponding game modes.
+Judgement regarding the suitability of gameplay elements used for any lowest difficulty Hard and Insane difficulties is up to the [Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators) and [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team) members for the corresponding game modes.
 - **Difficulty names in a beatmapset must be clearly progressive and accurately indicating of their respective difficulties, excluding:**
   - The highest difficulty.
   - The highest difficulties with a similar level of difficulty, applying only to Insane and Extra difficulties (e.g. the Insane difficulties of a ENHIIII set or the Extra difficulties of a ENHIIXXX set).
-- **Each difficulty must comply with its mode's difficulty-specific Ranking Criteria.** See the [osu!](/wiki/rc_osu!), [osu!taiko](/wiki/rc_osu!taiko), [osu!catch](/wiki/rc_osu!catch), and [osu!mania](/wiki/rc_osu!mania) criteria for more information.
+- **Each difficulty must comply with its mode's difficulty-specific Ranking Criteria.** See the [osu!](osu!), [osu!taiko](osu!taiko), [osu!catch](osu!catch), and [osu!mania](osu!mania) ranking criteria for more information.
 - **All game modes within a beatmapset must form a spread starting from the lowest difficulty level dictated by the song's [drain time](/wiki/Gameplay/Drain_time).** For difficulties above the lowest required difficulty level, the spread cannot skip any difficulty levels and there cannot be any drastically large difficulty gaps between any two difficulties.
 - **A beatmapset's custom difficulty naming must follow a common theme or pattern related to the song or difficulty and must not be misrepresentative.** A difficulty name is misrepresentative if it implies a different difficulty level (e.g. naming an "Expert" difficulty as "Normal").
 - **A difficulty's name must not solely consist of one or more usernames.** Words that happen to be usernames are acceptable within difficulty names as long as they relate to the song.